nesterow/frontless/readme.md

 Frameworks like NextJS or Nuxt attempt to bring client applications to server side, but Frontless tries to be flexible and simple:
 - It is just an ExpressJS application.
 - It uses FeathersJS on client and server.
-- It is build with RiotJS.
+- It is built with RiotJS.
 - It provides **natural routing** `index.riot -> GET /`
 - It allows to update component's state directly from request